Eanes-Marshall Ranch House

 Eanes Community Church

-In 1874, William and Sophia Teague donated two acres of land to build a church and school and establish a cemetery.
-A wooden frame building served as the church and school until permanent structures were built.
-The limestone church was built in 1928 and the Old Rock School House was built in 1937.
-The church is currently being used as a classroom for Eanes Elementary art students.
+In 1874, William and Sophia Teague donated two acres of land to build a church and school.
+A wooden frame building served as both the church and school for about 65 years.
+A limestone chapel was built in 1928 and the Old Rock School House was built in 1937.
+The chapel is currently being used as a classroom for Eanes Elementary art students.
+The Rock Schoolhouse is used for music instruction.

 Eanes Community Cemetery

 The wagon barn is a recreation of the Johnson family ranch wagon barn.
 It houses an old wagon commonly used in the late 1800s.
-The wagon came from the Johnson property which was located near Loop 360 and Westbank Road
+The wagon came from the Oliver property.

-The Eanes History Center is housed in the Old Rock School House which was built in 1937.
+The Eanes History Center includes a small museum housed in the Yellow House at 202 Camp Craft Rd.
 It contains many original artifacts from the Eanes community.
-Some items you might see include the first Westlake High School band uniform, the first collection basket used at the Eanes Community Church, a 1938 school costume and many tools used by local pioneers.
+Some items you might see include the early Westlake High School memorabilia, the first collection basket used at the Eanes Community Church, a 1920's school costume and many tools used by local pioneers.

 Eanes History Center Archival Library